jacky10001/PyQtGraph-2D-3D-View/README.md

-# Python_3D_View
+# Using PyQt and PyQtGraph make 2D/3D View Form

-Here is 3D view implement on Python
+Here is 2D/3D data view implement on Python

 ## Related Package